czhou578/karpathy-ai-lectures/notes/vocab.md

 2. sample outputs from old policy for same question or state
 3. treat avg reward as baseline
 4. keeps clip and kl mechanisms

+Minimal curated data + large-scale RL

+Distillation emerges as the “secret weapon” to swiftly propagate advanced reasoning behaviors to new architectures or smaller footprints.